CodeSpeedy/Bottom-Sticky-Music-Player---JavaScript-and-CSS/README.md

 - Left arrow and right arrow to backward and forward the music with playing progress bar.
 - Up arrow key and down arrow key to control the music volume.
 Up arrow key will increase the volume and down arrow key will decrease the volume.

+Also, another great feature of this project is that, you can easily place any of your music on your web page.
+Clicking on it will play the music on the bottom sticky music player.
+The JavaScript file already contain the function for this purpose.

 To see how to use and customize it, visit the [documentation post on CodeSpeedy](https://www.codespeedy.com/bottom-sticky-music-player-javascript-css/).